tkm3d1a/cs5324_s24_class_project/README.md

     - Requires a UserId to be given as a path parameter.
   - POST / - Creates a new post and its associated Notification.
     - Requires an `Event` object on the Request Body.
-  - GET /selected - Returns a selected `Event`.
+  - GET /api/events/selected?eventId retrieves the selected event.
-    - Requires an event id as a path parameter.
+    - Needs a valid event with given id to exist in the db, else returns EventDoesNotExistException.
-  - PATCH /selected/edit - Edits an existing event.
+  - PATCH /api/events/selected/edit edits the event in the db with matching eventId
-    - Requires an `Event` on the request body.
+    - Needs a valid event with given id to exist in the db, else returns EventDoesNotExistException.
-  - DELETE / - Deletes an event.
+  - DELETE /api/events deletes the event in the db with matching eventId
-    - Requires an `Event` on the request body.
+    - Needs a valid event with given id to exist in the db, else returns EventDoesNotExistException.
 - /api/media
   - GET / - Returns a sorted list of media.
   - GET /{mediaId} - Returns a selected media item.